Jalairs: Early history

 The Jalair might be the Chaladi who were recorded in Chinese sources of 910.
 The Jalairs revolted against the Khitan rule in 1014.
 Subsequently, they were suppressed by the Khitans in the next year.
-Then the Jalayirs turned to the Mongol tribe and defeated the Borjigins utterly.
-But Khaidu of the Borjigin conquered and dispersed them among Mongol tribes around 1060.
+After that, the Jalayirs turned to the Mongols and lived next to Borjigins.
+Later, the Mongols under Khaidu of the Borjigin, an ancestor of Chinggis Khan, conquered and made them hereditary slaves (Ôtegii boghol) of the Mongols around 1060.